-AUTHORAamir Hussain Aamir Hussain is a Government major and Theology minor with a pre-medical concentration in the Georgetown University Class of 2014.
+AUTHORAamir Hussain Aamir Hussain graduated from Georgetown University in 2014 with a Government major and Theology minor with a pre-medical concentration.
 He is originally from Farmington, CT.
-Aamir is a Muslim of Indian background, and speaks Spanish, Portuguese, and...
+Aamir is a Muslim of Indian background, and speaks Spanish, Portuguese,...

 The Junior Year Abroad Network (JYAN) connects Georgetown students studying abroad in a variety of cultures.
 Students share reflections on religion, culture, politics, and society in their host countries, commenting on topics ranging from religious freedom and interfaith dialogue to secularization, globalization, democracy, and economics.